telefonicaid/fiware-monitoring/doc/README.rst

 What you get
 ============

-Monitoring GE - TID Implementation is the key component to allow incorporating monitoring and metering mechanisms in order be able to constantly check the performance of the system, but the architecture should be easily extended to collect data for other required needs.
+Monitoring GE - FIWARE Implementation is the key component to allow incorporating monitoring and metering mechanisms in order be able to constantly check the performance of the system, but the architecture should be easily extended to collect data for other required needs.
 Monitoring involves gathering operational data in a running system.
 Collected information can be used for several purposes:

 -  Cloud users to track the performance of their own instances.
 -  SLA management, in order to check adherence to agreement terms.